botlabs-gg/carlbot-docs/docs/tags-and-triggers/tags-advanced-usage.md

 Time blocks deal with time and how it is represented, as well as calculating the duration between two dates.
 All time blocks use and display time values for Coordinated Universal Time (or UTC).

-Within this section whenever "DateTime" is mentioned, it means a date and time in the following format:<br>`yyyy-mm-dd HH.MM.SS`
+Within this section whenever "DateTime" is mentioned, it means a date and time in the following format:<br>`yyyy-mm-dd HH:MM:SS`

 ### Strf Blocks